The simplicity of this recipe for keto roasted glazed carrots makes this a perfect keto carrot side dish to bring to the holiday table.

-If you are in agreement you might want to also check out the rest of our Keto Carrot Recipes.
+If you are in agreement you might want to also check out the rest of our Keto Recipes With Carrots.

 Keto Roasted Glazed Carrots

-During the holidays I treat my family to recipes like these low carb roasted glazed carrots.
-Think of this dish as an occasional low carb treat.
+I treat my family to recipes like these low-carb roasted glazed carrots.
+Think of this dish as an occasional low-carb treat.